CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 ## QA
 For each step, there will be a series of checks done to ensure that the user is completing their schedule with the correct amount of courses

-## Functionality
-Users will be able to open a dropdown menu, next to the search bar, in which there will be the following terms: Math, English, Science, Social Studies, Fine arts, Athletics, Electives, AP, Advanced, On-level, Steam, Dual Credit, Filter by difficulty, and filter by periods.
-## Design

-## QA

 # Navigation Bar

 ## Functionality